-FCS\TLSC\EXT.1/2
+FCS_TLSC_EXT.1/2

 The TOE provides mobile applications (through its Android API) the use of TLS version 1.2 including support for the selected ciphersuites in the selections in section 5.1.2.28.
 The TOE supports Common Name (CN) and Subject Alternative Name (SAN) (DNS and IP address) as reference identifiers.
 The TOE supports client (mutual) authentication.
-The TOE inherently (without requiring any configuration) supports the evaluated elliptic curves (P-256 and P-384); neither the user nor the administrator need configure anything in order for the TOE to support these curves.
+The TOE inherently (without requiring any configuration) supports the supported ciphersuites and evaluated elliptic curves (P-256 and P-384); neither the user nor the administrator need configure anything in order for the TOE to support these ciphersuites or curves.
 The TOE supports the use of wildcards in X.509 reference identifiers (CN and SAN), and the TOE supports certificate pinning through Android's Network security configuration.
 This configuration allows a mobile application to specify one or more certificate public key hashes (SHA-1 or SHA-256) along with the domain and optionally an expiry.
 With such a configuration, the application will only establish a TLS connection if one of the public keys in the certificate path matches a "pinned" key hash.
 After the optional expiry, Android disregards the pinned certificates and performs no pinning (to prevent connectivity issues in apps that have not been updated).

-PP\WLAN\CLI\EP\V1.0: FCS\TLSC\EXT.1/WLAN & PP\WLAN\CLI\EP\V1.0: FCS\TLSC\EXT.2/WLAN The TSF supports TLS versions 1.0, 1.1, and 1.2 with client (mutual) authentication and supports the ciphersuites in the selections in section 5.1.2.29 for use with EAP-TLS as part of WPA2.
+PP_WLAN_CLI_EP_V1.0: FCS_TLSC_EXT.1/WLAN & PP_WLAN_CLI_EP_V1.0: FCS_TLSC_EXT.2/WLAN The TSF supports TLS versions 1.0, 1.1, and 1.2 with client (mutual) authentication and supports the ciphersuites in the selections in section 5.1.2.29 for use with EAP-TLS as part of WPA2.
 The TOE, by design, supports the evaluated elliptic curves (P-256 and P-384) and requires/allows no configuration of the supported curves.